 The public information officer manages all aspects of media relations, including press releases, feature articles and media advisories, media, interviews, and press conferences.
 We also respond to media requests for information, story ideas and faculty experts.
 Our Speakers Bureau, a list of faculty experts, is designed to help reporters locate sources for their stories.

 We encourage faculty and staff members to contact us to suggest story ideas.
-For media services, please use the Media Request form or contact Carver Weaver at firstname.lastname@example.org or call extension 5205.
+For media services, please contact Carver Weaver at firstname.lastname@example.org or call extension 5205.

 Various forms of promotion are available including news releases, media interviews, public service announcements, and publications.

 All media have the option to use or not use the information sent to them.
 Both print and broadcast journalists use seven major criteria to judge the newsworthiness of a story: impact, timeliness, prominence, proximity, uniqueness, conflict, and currency.
 Paid advertising is the only guaranteed way to promote your program or event exactly when and where you prefer.
 Keep in mind that in order to make any news coverage a success, it may become necessary for you to be available for media interviews.

 News releases concerning college programs, events, and personnel appointments are prepared by the Marketing and Communications department and are distributed to area newspapers, radio and TV stations, and specialized publications.
 News releases are also posted on the Durham Tech web site for access by the media and public.

 To publicize your event, send the information (who, what, where, when, and why) to the public information officer.
 Printed materials describing more detailed event information, such as biographies for guest performers or lecturers, are also useful in preparing news releases.
 When possible, please include a photograph of the guest(s) or faculty member(s) who will be featured in the news release.
 Ideally, information should reach us at least two weeks in advance of an event.